As we get older, so do our pets.

 * Omega Fatty Acids

-There are many over the counter products available.
-I have been very lucky with some tablets I found at Trader Joes.
+Having large active dogs, a hound mix and a labrador, I have been very lucky with some tablets I found at Trader Joes.

-Another product I’ve used for mobility is DGP, an all natural supplement that includes Tumeric, and helps reduce inflammation.
+DGP, an all natural supplement that includes Tumeric, and helps reduce inflammation.

 Whatever the product, always follow directions and never give more than the recommended dose.

-No!
-Keep those older cats comfy too.
+Keep your older cats comfy too.

 *Cosequin For Cats (mixture of glucosamine and chondroitin) is something I always used for my mother in law’s cat in his senior years.
+He was a hefty siamese with arthritis, and needed something for is stiff joints.
+Something advised by a veterinarian.

 If your senior seems to be having trouble getting around, never assume it’s arthritis ALWAYS get a professional opinion.